 While no two days at camp are alike, most days follow a similar schedule.
 Sundays and Thursdays have alternative programming for special events and trips.
 Read below for an hour by hour schedule to see what a typical day at camp is all about!

 Ready for an early start?
-With a different activity each day, you can find yourself cooling off in the ice rink, getting centered with waterfront yoga, rocking out at somercycle, finishing your friendship bracelet, and so much more.
+With a different activity each day, you can find yourself getting centered with waterfront yoga, rocking out at somercycle, finishing your friendship bracelet, and so much more.

 Good morning, Somerset pals!
 It’s time to wake up!
 Listen below.

 Birthday girls will always raise the flag, but everyone will get their chance.
 After some announcements, we head into the dining hall for a fantastic breakfast with tons of options along with the daily “Somer Sun,” providing you with all the camp news you need to start your day!

 Keeping your summer home clean is a shared responsbility and your job changes daily.
 Of course, you must always make your bed and ensure that your drawer and dresser are neat and tidy!